imNero1/thash/README.md

 3. **Smart Buffering**: Falls back to optimized buffered reading with 8 MB aligned buffers for smaller files or when memory mapping fails

-4. **Platform-Specific APIs**: Uses native OS APIs (Windows API on Windows, POSIX on Linux) for maximum performance
+4. **Platform-Specific APIs**: Uses native OS APIs (Windows API on Windows, POSIX on Linux) for maximum performance.

 ### Code Structure